-- p.p.s. please if you get a chanse put some flowrs on Algernons grave in thebakyard.
+- The final line.p.p.s. please if you get a chanse put some flowrs on Algernons grave in thebak yard.

-- The exact moment when Charlie's writing shows his decline, and he realizes what is happening to him reduced her to tears.
+- The exact moment when Charlie's writing shows his decline, and he realizes what is happening to him reduces him to tears.
 Ditto for every time he mentions his coworkers in a positive light.

 - Pretty much every memory from Charlie's childhood.

-- Knowing the final fate of Charlie, given that Algernon died, you know what's bound to happen...
+- Given that Algernon died, you know what's likely to happen to Charlie himself...

-- At the end of the sentence, a long, messy line trailed off of the "D" and moved off of the page, indicating that Charlie died while he was writing his last request, which was for someone to simply remember the simple pet rat who was the only thing that he could relate to.
-However, on other copies of the book, extra pages after this request are deliberately left blink, implying that Charlie had regressed to the point of extreme illiteracy instead of death.
+- At the end of the sentence, a long, messy line trails off of the "D" and moves off of the page, indicating that Charlie died while he was writing his last request, which was for someone to simply remember the pet mouse who was the only thing that he could relate to.
+However, on other copies of the book, extra pages after this request are deliberately left blank, leaving open the possibility that Charlie may have regressed to the point of extreme illiteracy instead of death.